[Beta] End-to-End Journey API

 The outcome

-field in the Sessions API response summarizes the result of a customer session.
+field in the Journeys API response summarizes the result of a customer journey.
 The outcome is determined by analyzing all underlying interaction outcomes and the total handling duration, using the following logic:

-- Handled: The session is considered handled if any interaction outcome is
+- Handled: The journey is considered handled if any interaction outcome is

 Handled